stefaanc/stefaanc.github.io/_posts/2020-03-01-notes-on-implementing-comments.md

 <br>

-The problem with this method of stripping is that when using a `<` and a `>` further down in the text, everything between these two characters will be stripped
+The problem with this method of stripping is that when using a `<` and a `>` further down in the text, everything between these two characters will be stripped.
+Liquid's `strip_html` filter is rather primitive in such cases.

 ```markdown
 > 2 < 3